Notespeon/casket-saver/README.md

 Limitations:
 - Closing the Bank on the same tick as a master clue is added to the bank will cause the plugin to forget about the clue.
-- Clues that haven't yet been added to the inventory may not count, causing an extra casket to sometimes be opened after obtaining a master clue when spam clicking.
+- Spam clicking too fast (more than once per tick) may cause additional caskets to be opened after recieving a master clue.